ragesaq/gamergraf/README.md

 ## Removal
 Follow these steps to remove the components.
 To reinstall them just start from the installation at the top.

 ### Docker Backend
 1.1: Run the 'gamergraf-uninstall' batch script in the gamergraf folder, this will run the 'docker-compose down' script which stops the service and removes the containers.
 1.2: Delete the folder the gamegraf project is stored in, this will delete the databases and all files related to the project.
-1.3: Uninstall docker
+1.3: Uninstall docker from your PC

 ### Instrumentation
 2.1: Uninstall MSI Afterburner Remote Server
 2.2: Unisntall MSI Afterburner